wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - The 'Reset Debug Log Files' option now utilizes AJAX for improved user experience and smoother functionality.
 - Removed the unused 'shutdown' function from the plugin.
-- New settings to hide the join us link.
+- Added a new settings to hide the join us link.

 = 4.5.2 =
 - Added a new feature to display the subscription payment cancellation status in the "Edit/View Member" menu.
 This status is also shown in the member's login widget.